Michal Na'aman: Biography

-Airy Nuns and Other Species
+Airy nuns and other species

-In the middle of the 1970s Na'aman began to use collage and photography as a central part of her work.
+In the middle of the 1970s, Na'aman began to use collage and photography as a central part of her work.
 The use of photography as a central part of the raw material of her collages enabled Na'aman, for the first time, to introduce clear visual images of sexuality and sexual perfection, alongside a preoccupation with her real and fake identity.
 In her series of works entitled "Blue Retouch" (1974–1975), Na'aman made use of photographic images of Zalman Shoshi, Uri Zvi Greenberg, and of a female criminal whose eyes were gouged out.
 These images underwent a "retouch" using a blue pencil, that emphasized certain details in the photographs.

 On December 23, 1975, Na'aman's first solo exhibition opened in the Yodfat Gallery in Tel Aviv.
 It was the last exhibition mounted in this gallery before it closed.
 In the review in the newspaper Al HaMishmar, Chana Bar-Or wrote about the works in Na'aman's exhibition that they represent "one long, difficult system of 'conceptualism' trying to break out of the concept".

 In "Vanya (Vajezath)" (1975), a collage exhibited in the exhibition, Na'aman uses a photograph of the legs of a woman with her underpants pulled down juxtaposed to a photograph of a ceiling fan.
 Sarah Breitberg Semel described the work retrospectively as a "strip show" by a woman whose body can't be seen.
 "All the viewer gets to see," Breitberg Semel remarked, "is a little piece of her skirt, that is, a little more black.
 Nothing else is on view.
 The fan, on the other hand, is photographed turning so fast you can see the hole in the middle of the blades.
 A kind of reversal is created between the male element (the fan) and the female element, with head and legs exchanged between them.

 Another work that used a photo of a fan is "Killed a Penguin/A Nun Was Killed" (1975).
 This work combined an interest in sexuality and popular culture, expressed through a chauvinist joke, with an interest in semiotics and the grammatical exchange between the passive and active voice.
 The fan, as Na'aman described it, "turns and, as it does, mixes white with black, life with death, penguin with nun".

 This mixing of different species can be seen also in other works, such as "Lord of Colors" (1976), in which Na'aman created a divergent and mistaken spelling of the name of God, or the series "Fish Bird", the beginning of which dates from 1977.
 These works had at their center a hybrid creature composed of photographs of a fish and a bird, taken from an encyclopedia of nature.
 The images were accompanied by texts such as "The Gospel According to the Bird" or "The Fish is the Joke of the Bird", which take their inspiration from Christianity along with a discussion of the questions of "Ars Poetica".